-- 5.1 An equality impact assessment has been undertaken on the budget in line with the public sector equality duty.
-The findings of the Equality Impact Assessment (EIA) carried out are included at Appendix B of this report. - 5.2 The review of the fees and charges schedule is an annual process with fees and charges being agreed by officers or by the relevant Cabinet Member.
-The proposed fees and charges for 2022/23 budget are published on the Council's website.
-These are provided for information only and none of the recommendations in this report ask the Cabinet to set these fees and charges. www.essex.gov.uk/spending-and-council-tax/finance-and-spending-breakdowns
+5.1 An Equalities Comprehensive Impact Assessment (ECIA) has been undertaken on the budget in line with the public sector equality duty.
+The findings of the ECIA carried out are included at Appendix B of this report.
+5.2 The review of the fees and charges schedule is an annual process with fees and charges being agreed by officers or by the relevant Cabinet Member.
+The proposed fees and charges for 2023/24 budget are published on the Council's website.
+These are provided for information only and none of the recommendations in this report ask the Cabinet to set these fees and charges.
+It should be noted that the fees and charges policy sets out charges should normally be increased annually by the Retail Price Index (RPI), subject to cost recovery and unsustainable charges, and subject to legal requirements about setting charges.
+However, given the RPI rate is now at a 40 year high, and residents are facing the impact of cost of living, it is proposed that the rate set for 2023/24 is 5.9% compared to the latest RPI figure of 14%. www.essex.gov.uk/spending-and-council-tax/finance-and-spending-breakdowns